sdargoeuves/noodleops-mkdocs/docs/posts/2025-10-netlab-checkpoint/index.md

 This Check Point page lists the [CloudGuard Network Security for Private Cloud images](https://support.checkpoint.com/results/sk/sk158292).
 You don't need to be logged in to access this page, but you do to download the image.
 We will be using the image for the platform `KVM/Nutanix AHV/OpenStack` with the deployment type `All deployment types with default admin password`.

 !!! note "Image selection"
-    At the time of writing, the latest version is R82, but I went for the R81_20 as I had an issue with R82, but did not explored further.
+    At the time of writing, the latest version is R82, but I went for R81_20 as I had an issue with R82, but did not explored further.
 Here is the direct link to the [download page for R81_20](https://support.checkpoint.com/results/download/133476).

 ![Screenshot from the Check Point page: CloudGuard Network Security for Private Cloud images, highlighting the one we used](check-point_image_selection.png)